openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/11-testing-the-deployed-operator.md

-The operator will watch for any instances of the `PodSet` custom resource.
-Let's update the original sample resource file for `PodSet` which was created for us to have the `spec.replicas` attribute which the operator implements.
+The Operator will watch for any instances of the `PodSet` custom resource type.
+Let's update the original sample resource file for `PodSet` which was created for us to have the `spec.replicas` attribute which the Operator enforces.
 Run:

 ```execute
 cat > deploy/crds/app_v1alpha1_podset_cr.yaml << EOF